sideci/goodcheck/docusaurus/docs/rules.md

 ```

 ## Rule: Sign in

 > Warning: This rule needs customization.

 Keep wording consistent to provide a clear experience for users.
-In this example, the use of Log in or Log out would prompt the use of sign in / sign out instead.
+In this example, the use of Log in or Log out would prompt the use of "sign in" / "sign out" instead.

 ```yaml
 rules: